Sources for More Information

 A Photographic Guide to the Evaluation of Hazard Trees in Urban Areasby Nelda P. Matheny and James R. Clark

-Probably no other single individual has done as much research and public education about understanding tree decay and hazards as the late Dr. Alex Shigo, former chief scientist and project leader with the USDA Forest Service.
+Probably no other single individual has done as much research and public education about understanding tree decay and hazards as the late Dr. Alex Shigo, former chief scientist and project leader with the U.S. Forest Service.
 His various publications and other materials are now available online.
 Of particular interest here is his leaflet, Tree Hazards–13 Questions That Could Save a Life.
 For more information, please visit

 Tree Risk Assessment–What We Know and What We Don’t Know is an excellent article by Nelda Matheny and Jim Clark that appeared in the February, 2000 Arborist News.
 Fortunately, it is also provided online by the International Society of Arboriculture.